 To submit an appeal for consideration, you are advised to read the information provided on the student intranet: Make an academic appeal - Royal Holloway Student Intranet.
-You will need to submit the online form located on these pages with all your supporting evidence.
+You will need to download the form located on these pages and send it to appeals@rhul.ac.uk with all your supporting evidence.
 You must submit your appeal within 15 working days of the outcome being sent to you.